 The problem is, too often we put the time into setting the goals, and then we expect to magically reach them during the year, even if we don’t change our behavior or effort.

 That’s why we spend so much time at the end of the year frantically trying to catch up or, worse, making up excuses for why we failed to meet them.

-If we want different results in 2017, we can’t fall into old patterns.
+If we want different results for next year, we can’t fall into old patterns.
 We must change our habits.

 Here are five steps you should start taking now, to ensure that you reach your goals this coming year:

 - Prioritize your goals.
 Reaching goals requires an ongoing time commitment.
 The reality is that most people see goals as important, but few see them as urgent.
 Schedule time each week to focus on and work toward meeting your goals.

 - Set short-term milestones.
 If you set a goal deadline for way off in the future, for example, the end of year, you can lose sight of it.
 Instead, treat your goals like projects, creating milestones, benchmarks, and mini goals that you work toward on an ongoing basis.
 You’ll make steady progress and ensure that you hit your ultimate deadline down the road.